Automated Radio Signal Coverage Survey System

 Home Two-Tone SINAD Testing System Top Of Page

-Traditionally, radio coverage tests have focused on measuring signal strength.
-Many large-area-coverage radio systems today use simulcast.
-This is the use of multiple transmitters on the same frequency at different locations transmitting simultaneously in an effort to cover a larger area than one transmitter alone.
-The performance characteristic that needs testing is not signal strength (the overlapping pattern of signals from serveral transmitters normally guarantees enough carrier).
-The real problem is audio distortion that results when signals from several different transmitters reach the mobile receiver at about the same strength.
+In this kind of radio system, the performance characteristic that needs testing is not signal strength (the overlapping pattern of signals from several transmitters normally guarantees enough carrier).
+The real problem is audio distortion that results when signals from several different transmitters reach the mobile receiver at about the same strength, so that no one signal positively captures the FM receiver.
 The audio characteristics of the transmitters involved have to be precisely matched and time delays added to compensate for the difference in distance to the user from the various transmitters involved.
 When these adjustments are not done properly, even an extremely strong signal can be severely distorted.

 I have developed a test system to evaluate the effect of simulcast on audio quality.
 The traditional method of evaluating distortion in mobile radio receivers is the SINAD (SIgnal-to-Noise-And-Distortion) measurement.
 SINAD tests typically involve modulating the transmitter or signal source with a 1KHz tone.
 At the receiver speaker terminals, the 1KHz tone is notched out (removed).
 The remaining signal level is measured and expressed in decibels below the (now-missing) test tone.
 In an ideal noiseless, distortion-free system, nothing would remain after the test tone is removed, yielding an infinite dB SINAD ratio.
 In reality, the SINAD reading reflects the effect of scratchy, hissy noise mixed with the desired signal at low signal levels, and the residual distortion of the transmitter and receiver when the signal level is strong enough to cover up background noise.
 A noisy, scratchy signal on the edge of intelligibility is typically 10-14 dB SINAD.
-A SINAD ratio greater than 20-22 db is perceived in the average two-way radio as a perfect signal.
+A SINAD ratio greater than 20-22 db is perceived in the average two-way radio as a nearly perfect signal.

-My first attempt to measure the distortion created by simulcast involved modulating all the base stations in the system under test with a 1KHz tone, and then reading/recording the SINAD at the mobile radio's speaker.
+My first attempt to measure the distortion created by simulcast involved modulating all the base stations in the system under test with the customary 1KHz tone used in standard SINAD tests, and then reading/recording the SINAD at the mobile radio's speaker.
 This approach was effective in revealing areas of poor RF coverage but didn't accurately reflect the effects of simulcast in strong signal areas.
-I then realized that the main mechanism of distortion in simulcast was intermodulation (the mixing of several audio frequencies together to yield new ones that are the sums and differences of the ones originally present).
-When only one tone is present, there can't be any intermodulation, thus the SINAD meter doesn't see anything to measure.
-I modified the audio generator used to modulate the base stations to generate two tones (1000 KHz and 1633 KHz).
-Normal SINAD meters have only one notch filter (to remove the standard 1000 KHz test tone).
-I built a second notch filter tuned to 1633 KHz and inserted it between the mobile speaker and the SINAD meter.
-The difference is dramatic.
-The automated measurements agree very closely with subjective judgements of voice quality.
-The two-tone test ruthlessly reveals other imperfections in the system: overdriven audio line amplifiers, microwave mux card deficiencies, non-linear transmitter modulators, off-frequency receivers, etc.
+I then realized that the main mechanism of distortion in simulcast was intermodulation distortion a.k.a.
+IMD (the mixing of several audio frequencies together to yield new ones that are the sums and differences of the ones originally present).
+When only one tone is present, there can't be any intermodulation, thus the SINAD meter doesn't see anything to measure as long as the FM receiver remains quieted.

 Sample Two-Tone SINAD maps in Adobe Acrobat .PDF (Portable Document File) format: (Click on link for direct read in Acrobat-enabled browsers.
 Right-click on link or click on icon for FTP download to your hard drive for viewing offline.)